Anand-b-patil/LeadBoost/README.md

 Welcome to **LeadBoost**!

-## Design & style notes

-- Consistent spacing: form fields and cards use a 16px vertical rhythm and 12–16px internal padding for compact, readable layout.
-- Iconography: simple line icons (from Lucide) provide quick affordances for actions (upload, score, generate).
-Color accents use a purple gradient to highlight primary actions.
-- Responsive behavior: layout stacks on small screens, and primary buttons expand to full width for easier tap targets on mobile.
-- Accessibility: buttons include aria labels and descriptions; onboarding dialog traps focus and can be dismissed with Escape.

-Design rationale: we prioritize clarity and quick action — users should be able to add several leads, run scoring, and act on high-priority leads in under a minute.
-The UI exposes both deterministic base scores and AI insights to make scoring auditable and explainable for reviewers.

 ## 🌟 What is LeadBoost?

 LeadBoost is a web application that helps you collect, organize, and contact potential business customers (called **leads**).
 It uses advanced AI (Google Gemini) to help you decide which leads are most valuable and to write personalized messages for you.